Billy Knott: Lincoln City

 On 2 February 2017, Knott joined National League side Lincoln City on loan for the remainder of the 2016–17 campaign.
 On 1 April, he scored the only goal of the game against Bromley at Sincil Bank to send the "Imps" to the top of the table; speaking after the game, manager Danny Cowley said Knott was a "super-talented kid... [who] can be whatever he wants to be".
 Lincoln achieved promotion back to the English Football League as National League champions with a 2–1 home win over Macclesfield Town on 22 April.
-He secured his release from Gillingham, and signed a one-year deal at Lincoln City in June 2017.
+He secured his release from Gillingham and signed a one-year deal at Lincoln City in June 2017.

 Speaking in September 2017, he stated that his growing maturity was the key to his recent good form.
-However he struggled for form after being sent off later in the month and lost his place in the starting eleven.
+However, he struggled for form after being sent off later in the month.
+He lost his place in the starting eleven.
 On 11 January 2018, Knott moved to Rochdale on loan until the end of the 2017–18 season.
-However he started just once and made three substitute appearances for Keith Hill's "Dale".
+However, he started just once and made three substitute appearances for Keith Hill's "Dale".
 Having struggled with depression for years, his tough time at Spotland led him to drink heavily and as a result he contacted the Professional Footballers' Association; speaking in May 2018 he stated that "I know I still have a way to go but I will get through this".
-He was released by Lincoln at the end of the 2017–18 season.
+Lincoln released him at the end of the 2017–18 season.